LOAD-Robotics/Decode-Robot-Code/README.md

 # LOAD Robotics DECODE Robot Code
 This repository contains LOAD Robotics' robot code for the 2025-2026 FTC season DECODE.

+## Our Filesystem Chart
+I need to add the image to the repo before I can put it here

 ## NOTICE

 This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.